 “As the marketplace adjusts to new risk-bearing models, I enjoy working with clients to create value-based models that meet their unique circumstances.”

-Alec represents healthcare organizations, including hospitals, health systems, physicians, healthcare technology companies, and other healthcare organizations.
-Alec assists his clients on a wide range of matters, including complex business transactions, taxation, corporate reorganizations, mergers, acquisitions, divestitures, corporate governance, Stark Law, the Anti-Kickback Statute, the False Claims Act, physician employment and alignment strategies, and other corporate legal matters.
+Alec focuses on the downstream financial implications for clients, including health plans and the organizations that work with them.
+In addition, he counsels clients on tax planning, state/local tax regulations, and tax-exempt considerations.
+Alec also assists his clients on a wide range of transactional matters, including mergers, acquisitions, divestitures, corporate reorganizations, corporate governance, Stark Law, the Anti-Kickback Statute, the False Claims Act, and other corporate legal matters.

-Prior to joining Hancock Daniel, Alec served for nearly five years as a judge advocate in the United States Army during which time he served as a prosecutor in United States v.
-PFC Manning.
-In US v.
-PFC Manning, Alec drafted the brief to protect the identity of a DoD operator who participated in the raid on Usama bin Laden, and was responsible for admitting evidence from the bin Laden raid, Twitter, and the Internet Archive.
-Alec also worked as an attorney at Thacher, Proffitt & Wood in New York, NY where he worked on transactions involving structured finance and derivatives.
+Prior to joining Hancock Daniel, Alec served for nearly five years as a judge advocate in the United States Army, during which time he served as a prosecutor in United States v.
+PFC Manning and had significant experience with Department of Defense privacy and medical staff issues.
+Alec also worked as an attorney at Thacher, Proffitt & Wood in New York, NY where he worked on structured finance and derivative transactions.